 Consider vitamin D supplementation for inpatients and outpatients.

-A range of observational studies have shown evidence of vitamin D deficiency being linked to extraskeletal illnesses, including psychiatric disorders and respiratory illness.
+Observational studies have suggested that vitamin D deficiency may be linked to extraskeletal illnesses, including psychiatric disorders and respiratory illness.
 RCT evidence, however, has not consistently shown a benefit in vitamin D supplementation for these disorders.

-Clinicians should consider continuing this vitamin D supplementation during inpatient stays.
+Clinicians should consider continuing general vitamin D supplementation (as described above) during inpatient stays.

 Note: 10 micrograms (400 IU) is a preventative dose only.
 Higher doses are required to treat vitamin D deficiency.